m3g/PDBTools.jl/docs/src/selections.md

 versatile library to read topologies and trajectory files, and a powerful selection syntax.
 We provide here a wrapper to VMD which allows using its capabilities.

-!!! compat
-    The `select_with_vmd` with all the described cababilities is available in PDBTools v1.0.0 or greater.

 For example, the solute can be defined with:
 ```julia